carpentries-incubator/lc-litsearchr/_episodes/03-introduction-to-rstudio.md

 >{: .solution}
 {: .challenge}

 Now that you feel more comfortable typing in commands let's practice some more.
-Work through the following excercise:
+Work through the following exercise:

 > ## Exercise
 > This exercise is to get you familiar with typing and executing commands in RStudio.
 Don't worry about understanding the functions just yet.